 Andros and Tinos Islands

 Andros and Tinos are two of the Cyclades islands, just a few hours away from Athens by ferry.
-They can easily be visited together on the same trip, as they are just over an hour away from each other.
+They can easily be visited together on the same trip, as they are just over an hour and a half away from each other.
 Check our guides here:

 In fact, most ferries on this route stop first at Andros (about 2 hours or less from Athens), and then at Tinos (up to a couple of hours further on).